norquip/My_Deep_Learning_Labs/README.md

 * I wanted to practice the generator-based data loading to work directly with image file paths instead of loading all images into memory.
 * I was particularly interested in exploring how different data transformations operate and how they contribute to improving the model’s accuracy.
 * I wanted to understand how optimization choices affect model behavior.
-Even with the same architecture and data, Adam and SGD can produce different learning curves, stability patterns, and ROC/AUC results.
+How differents are the learning curves for Adam and SGD optimization.

 ## Model Architecture